Aground Zero

 Reviews

-- Currently, the game has limited content, with many players finishing it in just a few hours.
+- Currently, the game has limited content, with many players finishing the available content in just a few hours, leading to concerns about its value at the current price point.

-- There are some bugs and issues that need addressing, such as NPCs getting stuck and item routing problems.
+- There are some bugs and issues that need addressing, such as NPCs getting stuck and problems with item distribution in factories.

-- The multiplayer option is limited to split-screen remote play, which may not meet player expectations.
+- The multiplayer option is limited to split-screen remote play, which may not meet the expectations of players looking for a more traditional multiplayer experience.

-“Gameplay is very smooth (60fps), dialogue is short and sweet, building controls are 8.5/10 (building controls are never perfect in these types of games because they are difficult to implement easily across all tasks) - and, in general, everything you do in the game is very fluid, it's a joy to play (the cognitive aspect is always critical to me).”
+“Gameplay is very smooth (60fps), dialogue is short and sweet, building controls are 8.5/10 - and, in general, everything you do in the game is very fluid, it's a joy to play.”

 “Aground has a solid Minecraft-esque gameplay loop; mine, refine, build, explore, rescue, repeat.”